| by Andrew

 its legal system left an indelible imprint on Western Europe.
 Roman law,

-by the Italian Glossators in the
+as rediscovered by the Italian Glossators in the

 eleventh century, provided the conceptual foundation of many modern legal